CORE Academy Payments, Policies and Dress Code

 Payment of Tuition

-For your convenience, please choose from our three methods for payment
+For your convenience, please choose from our tWO methods for payment

-Tuition may be paid by 1) automatic debit card/credit card, 2) Full 10 month tuition (Sept-Jun) or 3) a series of postdated checks.
+Tuition may be paid by automatic debit card/credit card, or a series of postdated checks.
 No month to month payments.
 No exceptions to the payment policy.
+A credit card must be kept on file for late fees.

 *Payment by Automatic Debit Card or Automatic Credit Card Charge: